rate3-network/rate3-monorepo/README.md

 ## Roadmap

-We are currently in Proteus testnet stage.
+We are currently in the _Proteus_ testnet stage.
 Please refer to our [roadmap](https://medium.com/official-rate3/rate3-roadmap-update-1716851383c6) update for more details.

-In this Proteus testnet stage, we aim to use lightweight prototypes to demonstrate feasibility of various ideas surrounding Rate3 Protocol.
+In this _Proteus_ testnet stage, we aim to use lightweight prototypes to demonstrate feasibility of various ideas surrounding Rate3 Protocol.

 ### Projects